encode/httpx/docs/api.md

 ## `Proxy`

-*A configuration of the proxy server*
+*A configuration of the proxy server.*

 ```pycon
 >>> proxy = Proxy("http://proxy.example.com")